 Council members, who have criticized delays in Dodd-Frank implementation, plan to monitor the regulatory overhaul and identify systemic risks to U.S. financial markets.
 They will provide commentary on, and release reports to, the Financial Stability Oversight Council and the Treasury Department’s Office of Financial Research, both created by Dodd-Frank.

-The group’s members also include former U.S. Treasury Secretary Paul O’Neill; John S. Reed, former co-chairman and co- chief executive officer of Citigroup Inc. (C); and Brooksley Born, former chairman of the U.S. Commodity Futures Trading Commission.
+The group’s members also include former U.S. Treasury Secretary Paul O’Neill; John S. Reed, former co-chairman and co- chief executive officer of Citigroup Inc. (C:US); and Brooksley Born, former chairman of the U.S. Commodity Futures Trading Commission.
 Former Federal Reserve Chairman Paul Volcker will serve as the council’s senior adviser.

 European Union lawmakers rejected an attempt by national governments to water down a planned cap on banker bonuses as part of negotiations on a Basel capital law.